haquocdat543/devops-infra/README.md

 ```
 #### 1. Modified backend

-Before we initialize it we need to modified `main.tf` file in eks folder use `output` of backend
+Before we initialize it we need to modified `main.tf` file in jenkins folder use `output` of backend
 ```
 terraform {
   backend "s3" {